UKHO/repo-auto-patch/examples/update-dotnet-sdk/README.md

 - `user-email` and `user-name`

   Default `github-actions[bot]@users.noreply.github.com` and `github-actions[bot]` respectively.
 The email address and user name to be attached to the commits.

-- `dry-run`

-  Default `false`.
-Used for testing.
-If true the workflow will check for a new SDK version but not push any changes to GitHub.

 ### Outputs
 The following outputs are available: